Part V, first instalment:

 “Is this where they keep the philostiphers now?
 With the rugs and the dust, where the books go to die?” – Frank Zappa

-He went about it sensibly, apprenticing himself to two highly regarded spiritual teachers, and gained a lot from their techniques, but ultimately found their solutions inadequate – since they used temporary transcendental states to not really inhabit this world, rather than to gain any lasting wisdom that might allow a person to live in it with more equanimity.
-So – essentially a more austere and holy-looking version of partying the pain away, perhaps…
+He went about it sensibly, first apprenticing himself to two highly regarded spiritual teachers, since India even then _some 2,500 years ago, give or take – had a pretty sophisticated religious culture already.
+He gained a lot from their techniques, but ultimately found their solutions inadequate – since they used temporary transcendental states to not really inhabit this world, rather than to gain any lasting wisdom that might allow a person to live in it with more equanimity.
+So – essentially a more austere and holy-looking version of partying the pain away, perhaps… Alright, that’s a bit harsh.
+Anyway:

 It also plays into a common psychological trap that verges on masochism – we are making SACRIFICES, we are giving ourselves an awful time, so we are now OWED something.
 A lot of sincere religious practitioners fall for this one, and privation certainly makes it feel as if something is definitely happening, whereas the progress towards genuine insight may well be at times a bit more sublime and intangible.
 And while a readiness to make sacrifices in pursuit of a higher goal than our own comfort is, of course, an excellent and admirable quality; it couldn’t be as simple as something like a “Deal with God” in which you pay blood, sweat and tears in advance for a guaranteed payout.